 The development of embedded AI will be made increasingly simpler with the advancements of enterprise AI microservices.
-Software companies will not have to seek out the few software engineers with the skills to create advanced machine learning models; instead, they can utilize machine learning offerings from the likes of AWS, Microsoft Azure and Google Cloud Engine, among others.
+Software companies will not have to seek out the few software engineers with the skills to create advanced machine learning models; instead, they can utilize machine learning offerings from the likes of AWS, Azure Machine Learning, and Google Compute Engine, among others.
 This will save them time, effort and a lot of money in yearly salaries.

 Additionally, the internet of things (IoT) will benefit from the use of embedded intelligence.
 By creating intelligent things, businesses can be predictive and proactive in spaces like manufacturing, supply chain and field service management, to name a few.
 The amount of sensor data and the use of IoT analytics will only help fuel machine learning and increase the intelligence of physical things.
 While such breakthroughs might still be a few years away from mass utilization, they are being taken advantage of by companies like GE.

 The path of AI is similar to that of mobile devices or cloud computing.
 A decade ago (or less) there was huge push to advance towards those trends, and now we hardly notice them.
 We just expect that there is a mobile application for our business tools and that our products are run in the cloud.
 Embedded AI will progress towards that level of normalcy in the coming year.